random532/brut/README.md

-This is a GUI for editing hard drives on FreeBSD (partition editor, disk editor).
+GUI for editing hard drives on FreeBSD (partition editor, disk editor).

-It uses gtk3 (so running "pkg install gtk3" is recommended).
+It uses gtk3 ("pkg install gtk3" is recommended).
 Screenshots below.

 Install as a port:
 1. Download ports/Makefile and ports/pkg-descr